Support services in the Taranaki Region

 Biographical Info

-Taranaki RATS are a Registered Charitable Trust that has been operating in the Taranaki Region for around 5 years.
+Taranaki R.A.T.S (Riders Against Teenage Suicide) have been operating in the Taranaki Region for 13 years and have been a Charitable Entity for the last 6 years.
 We ride to raise awareness around Suicide Prevention, to support those families affected by suicide – and walk along with other organisations that support our kaupapa.

 If you like motorcycles and have a passion for suicide awareness, then contact us via our FB page or call Nigel Scott (Chair)